w3c/wai-quick-start/source/designing.html.erb.md

 {:/}

 {:.attach_permalink}
-## Provide sufficient contrast between colors
+## Provide sufficient color contrast

 Wherever text is displayed, including on buttons, check that you have chosen foreground/background color combinations that have sufficient contrast.
 For text on a background image check a sample of dominant colors or provide some way to make the text stand out.
 Where color is used to differentiate two or more objects, ensure that contrast is checked between the colors of adjacent objects.